Introduction

 1 | runspec -config=XX.cfg -size=ref -tune=base -noreportable -o text,screen,pdf -I -iterations=3 all &>log |

-- Configuration File:
+- Configuration file:

-xx.cfg(remember to replace it with your own configuration file.) - Test Scale:
+xx.cfg.
+Remember to replace it with your own configuration file. - Test scale:

 Example 2

-Here's example 2:
+Here is example 2:

 1 | runspec --iterations 1 --size ref \ |